 As it turns out, we not only solved the problem, we turned it into an opportunity to engage with prospects in an authentic way.
 The call to action in the apology email, offering to buy recipients a cocktail, delivered 50 RSVPs to our happy hour.
 While that may not seem like a huge number, the cheeky, humble email also elicited personal responses from 25 prospects who shared their own marketing errors.

-Respond to those responding to you.
+Respond to those responding to your campaign.

 Remember, these are people on the other side of your communications.
 Everyone who responded—either letting us know of the error or replying to our apology—received an email back from our marketing operations specialist.
 The sentiment was overwhelmingly positive.
 This campaign led to genuine, active engagement with our audience to the level that some even thought we did it on purpose.
 We did not (and will not) purposefully deploy an outdated campaign, but the lessons learned helped us recover and pay close attention to the way we plan our initiatives in the future.